hashicorp/terraform-cdk/docs/cli-commands.md

 ### cdktf convert

 This command converts Terraform configuration written in HCL to CDK configuration that does the same in the language of your choice.
+The convert functionality only covers Terraform 1.0, everything below is not guaranteed to be working.
+There is also functionality not covered for Terraform 1.0, please see [the known limitations](../packages/@cdktf/hcl2cdk/README.md#known-limitations).

 ```
 cdktf convert [OPTIONS]